WaleedFaridi07/car-rental/README.md

-Below is a ready-to-paste README.md for your repo.
-I wrote it to look “production-ish” while still being honest about what’s in a typical backend/ + frontend/ split (and aligned with your earlier spec: pickup/return + pricing rules + PostgreSQL + Docker + tests).

-You can copy/paste and tweak any names/ports to match your actual settings.

 # 🚗 Car Rental (React + .NET 10 + PostgreSQL)

 A small **car rental portal** with a minimal **React UI** and a **.NET 10 Web API** backend, backed by **PostgreSQL** (Docker).